 The Victorian Curriculum F–10 - VCAA

-Guidance for all Victorian Schools for when to refer a student to a school attendance officer.
+Guidance for all Victorian schools for when and how to make a referral to a school attendance officer.

 Referring a student attendance matter to a school attendance officer may be appropriate where the principal determines that: